Sigma88/Kopernicus/README.md

 * Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this version (1.10.0-1)
+New in this version (R-T-B's Unified Bleeding Edge)
 -------------------
-- Updated to KSP 1.10.0
-- Readded particles support
-- Support for Jool shaders on Jool and only Jool.
+This is R-T-B's "Bleeding Edge" branch of Kopernicus, intended to support the latest features, KSP editions, and also the latest bugs.
+Please keep in mind this branch may be more buggy than Prestja's mainline Kopernicus branch, but it also supports more KSP versions and has more features implemented for testing reasons.
+Many features that make it into mainline Kopernicus are born, tested, and trialed by fire here.

 This is the bleeding edge Kopernicus branch.
 For the stable branch, please see: